Intro1997/reviewOpenGL/reviewOpenGL/R13_Depth_buffer/ReadMe.txt

-    The code in tutorial isn't so hard to implementation, so readers can write by themselves.
+    The code in tutorial isn't so hard to implement, so readers can write by themselves.